minprog/progik-old/20 Labs/30 Lab 3/10 Part 1.md

 ### But how to run the code?   `python -i hw3pr1.py`

 To run your file, make sure you are in the location (Desktop or other folder) where `hw3pr1.py` is located.
-Dropbox, we hope!

 Then, you can run at the computer's command prompt: